By Nina Chhabra on March 9, 2020

 We’ve been getting a lot of questions about what supplements can help to boost immunity, especially with the virus known as COVID-19 (i.e., novel coronavirus).

-I cannot stress enough that first and foremost, hand hygiene is the most important thing you can be doing right now, and do it often.
+We cannot stress enough that first and foremost, hand hygiene is the most important thing you can be doing right now, and do it often.
 Wash your hands with warm water and soap for at least 20 seconds, or for as long as it takes you to sing “happy birthday to you” twice.
 The other thing you should be mindful of is to avoid contact with your face and your eyes.

 Social distancing is also very real- if you can work from home, you should.
 Many cities are currently banning gatherings of 50 or more people and shutting down schools, restaurants, and bars.
 Stay home whenever possible during this time.
 This will help prevent the spread of the virus.
 Remember, it can take up to two weeks for someone to show signs and symptoms.
 It is also very important to stay home if you are feeling sick.